-notice of the no action determination to the Complainant.
+If the investigation of a Non-Title IX Prohibited Conduct Complaint concludes with OSCCS making a final determination that no action will be taken with respect to a report of Non-Title IX Prohibited Conduct, then the Complainant may appeal that determination to the Vice Chancellor for Academic, Faculty and Student Affairs (VCAFSA), in writing, within five (5) business days of the date that OSCCS transmitted notice of the no action determination to the Complainant.
 Upon receipt of the appeal, OSCCS will send a copy of the appeal to the Respondent.
-The Respondent may respond to the appeal by filing a written response within three (3) calendar days after receipt of the Complainant's appeal.
+The Respondent may respond to the appeal by filing a written response within three (3) business days after receipt of the Complainant's appeal.
 The VCAFSA may affirm the decision of OSCCS, reverse the decision and direct OSCCS to charge the Respondent with violating the Standards of Conduct, or remand the matter for additional investigation or consideration.
-The VCAFSA shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of receipt of the Complainant's appeal or the Respondent's response, whichever is later.
+The VCAFSA shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) business days of receipt of the Complainant's appeal or the Respondent's response, whichever is later.
 The decision of the VCAFSA is final and may not be appealed.